This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A seizure is an episode of abnormal brain activity.
+A seizure means an area in your child's brain sends a burst of electrical activity.
 A seizure can cause jerky muscle movements, loss of consciousness, or confusion.
 Recurrent means your child has a seizure more than once.
-The cause of your child's seizures may not be known.
 Recurrent seizures may occur if your child does not take antiseizure medicine as directed.
-Common triggers include certain medicines, a head injury, a tumor, a stroke, or exposure to alcohol or other toxins.
+Common triggers include certain medicines, a head injury, a tumor, a stroke, or exposure to toxins.
 In children younger than 6 years, a fever can sometimes trigger a seizure.
 This is called a febrile seizure.

 - Your child cannot be woken after his seizure.